abetusk/dev/wiki/Statistical-Mechanics-For-Computer-Scientists.md

 $$

-Where we use $S_{*}$ to differentiate between the entropy defined with $\lg(\cdot)$ instead of $\ln(\cdot)$
+Where we use $S_{*}$ to differentiate between the entropy defined with $\lg(\cdot)$ instead of $\ln(\cdot)$ For the derivations below, it's easier to work in natural logarithm ($\ln(\cdot)$) rather than the logarithm base 2 ($\lg(\cdot)$) in addition to what is used in the physics literature.
+The choice of base for the logarithm should only contribute a constant factor and shouldn't take away from the broader ideas.

 In the above, we make a few assumptions: